inferno-community/dynamic-example-information/README.md

 5. field.rb - This class represents a terminal atomic value in our example.
 Has all of the data associated with a single snapshot element, and the value we decided to use as our fake data.
 All the logic for picking some fake data is currently in here.

 # TODO:
-1. Convert objects back into valid FHIR JSON.
-FieldSet#to_h method currently gets us to JSON.
-    1. This can either be a post-process method in StructureDefintion (see StructureDefintion#write_example) OR our FieldSet/Fields need to know how to present themselves.

-2. Support for extensions.
+1. Support for extensions.

-3. Node name's with ':' in them cannot be faked
+2. Node name's with ':' in them cannot be faked

-4. Node name's that share their name with a default Ruby Object method cannot be faked
+3. Node name's that share their name with a default Ruby Object method cannot be faked

+4. Missing ValueSets (the majority of failed values are codes)

 # Ruby Tips